HazyResearch/data-centric-ai/mlops.md

 <h2 id="mlops-deployment-model-managemen">Deployment and Model Management</h2>

 There is typically not only a single model being developed or active in production.
 Various online repositories such as [Hugging Face](https://huggingface.co/models), [PyTorch Hub](https://pytorch.org/hub/) or [TensorFlow Hub](https://tfhub.dev/) facilitate sharing and reusing pre-trained models.
-Other systems such as [ModelDB](https://dm-gatech.github.io/CS8803-Fall2018-DML-Papers/hilda-modeldb.pdf), [DVC](https://dvc.org/) or [MLFlow](https://cs.stanford.edu/~matei/papers/2018/ieee_mlflow.pdf) extend the repository functionality by further enabling version of models and dataset, tracking of experiments and efficient deployment into production.
+Other systems such as [ModelDB](https://dm-gatech.github.io/CS8803-Fall2018-DML-Papers/hilda-modeldb.pdf), [DVC](https://dvc.org/) or [MLFlow](https://cs.stanford.edu/~matei/papers/2018/ieee_mlflow.pdf) extend the repository functionality by further enabling version of models and dataset, tracking of experiments and efficient deployment.

 <h2 id="mlops-monitoring">Monitoring and Adaptation</h2>